Department of Numbers

 Jacksonville, Florida Unemployment

-The BLS reported that the unemployment rate for Jacksonville fell 0.2 percentage points in December 2011 to 9.4%.
-For the same month, the metro unemployment rate was 0.5 percentage points lower than the Florida rate.
-The unemployment rate in Jacksonville peaked in October 2010 at 11.4% and is now 2.0 percentage points lower.
+The BLS reported that the unemployment rate for Jacksonville fell 0.0 percentage points in January 2023 to 2.5%.
+For the same month, the metro unemployment rate was 0.1 percentage points lower than the Florida rate.
+The unemployment rate in Jacksonville peaked in May 2020 at 11.1% and is now 8.6 percentage points lower.
+From a post peak low of 2.5% in August 2022, the unemployment rate has now grown by 0.0 percentage points.
 You can also compare Jacksonville unemployment with unemployment in other cities.

 Unemployment Rate: Jacksonville, Florida, National